Taking control of your debt

 In this case, investing your extra savings may pay off more in the long run, but this decision has risk.
 Loans with a fixed interest rate lower than 6% may be worth keeping given their after-tax interest rate could be lower than the rate you could earn on a diversified portfolio.
 For someone who qualifies to deduct their interest and has a tax rate of 25%, the after-tax rate on a 6% student loan would be 4.5% (6% x (1 - 25%)).
 If your expected return is much higher than your loan’s after-tax interest rate, then you should invest the money.
 But if the return on the diversified portfolio is only slightly higher, you might be better off paying down your loan.
 Market risks in the near-term make returns impossible to guarantee, but the money you'll save by putting the money toward your loan — thereby avoiding extra interest — is guaranteed.

 You have credit card debt.

 The Best Bet

 This is an easy starting point — all credit card debt should be paid off every month if possible.
-No investment opportunity is unlikely to yield returns that outsize the interest you're paying on a credit card, meaning you will always lose out by holding on to that debt.
+No investment opportunity is likely to yield returns that outsize the interest you're paying on a credit card, meaning you will always lose out by holding on to that debt.
 After you have your credit cards in order, prioritize paying down other high interest rate loans.

 The after-tax interest rate on your mortgage is lower than the expected return on an investment you're considering.